Electrical Calculator

 What this calculator does

-This calculator estimates electrical power from voltage, current, and power factor using a simple single-phase power formula.
+This power calculator estimates electrical power from voltage, current, and power factor using a simple single-phase power formula.

 It is useful for quick checks involving electrical loads, small equipment, general power estimation, and rough consumption analysis.